 Every built system has an architecture.
 Products such as communications satellites, automobiles, semi-conductor capital equipment and commercial aircraft are defined by a few key decisions that are made early in each program's lifecycle.
 The emerging field of System Architecture aims to understand what patterns emerge across disparate domains, to gain an understanding of "What makes good architecture?"

-The work described here is divided into four research areas:
+The work described here is divided into five research areas: